-The Company has contingent liabilities relating to the proposed Transaction with MSFA and other potential tin transactions.
-The total amount of the unrecorded contingent liabilities is \$484,245.
-During the year ended November 30, 2014, the Company wrote-off accounts payable of \$250,964 relating to the Transaction with MSFA.
+The Company has contingent liabilities relating to a proposed transaction with Mineração São Francisco de Assis Ltd. (%MSFA+) and other potential tin transactions.
+The total amount of the unrecorded contingent liabilities is \$497,636.
+During the year ended November 30, 2014, the Company wrote-off accounts payable of \$250,964 relating to the transaction with MSFA.
 These amounts are included in the unrecorded contingent liabilities.